DaveSkender/Stock.Indicators/indicators/RollingPivots/README.md

 IEnumerable<PivotPointsResult>
 ```

-The first `W+O-1` will have `null` values since there's not enough data to calculate.
+The first `W+O-1` periods will have `null` values since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

 ### PivotPointResult